we read your writing

 In this 8 week film lab, we take a journey through experimental film and draw inspiration from the filmmakers' innovative approaches for our own writing.
 Come write through the experimental, underground and avant-garde films you love / never heard of / or that you've always wanted to watch but never dared ...

 In this writing lab, we delve into what is traditionally rejected or cast off.
 Making art out of refuse, laying bare the blemishes, the imperfections.
 The mess.
 Everything that makes us and our writing so human and alive.

 // returning soon

-This is an invitation to an experiment, in which we approach writing sex as entering unknown territory.
+This workshop, born in 2016, is an invitation to an experiment, in which we approach writing sex as entering unknown territory.

 Through our experiments in reading texts, watching scenes, and writing exercises, we will explore, deconstruct, and re-envision the sex scene.

 An online writing workshop in which we mine materials that haunt us, our bodies, our lives, our memories, our cities, our times, our texts, & explore new forms to express our hauntedness.

 This is an ongoing exploration that has taken place over three summers: 2020, 2021, & 2022.